Tighe O'DonoghueRoss: Work

 A pair of stained glass windows created by Tighe O'Donoghue/Ross installed at St Mary's Cathedral, Killarney, entitled Dawn & Dusk, commemorating his family and his Rapparee ancestors.

 Prints

 O'Donoghue/Ross' graphic work was mainly produced on multiple copper plates for each image, using etching, engraving, aquatint, mezzotint, drypoint and occasionally monoprints.

 "He is reminiscent of de Chirico in his bold clarity of manner.
 But these coloured prints are more intimate, and disconcertingly confident, than de Chirico’s echoing streets."

-"...his mezzotints and etchings are conceptually neat, solidly crafted images which wear their substantial concerns lightly."
+"...his mezzotints and etchings are conceptually neat, solidly crafted images which wear their substantial concerns lightly.", said Aiden Dunne.

 Sculpture

 O'Donoghue/Ross began working in three dimension by modelling in the lost wax process, then moved to direct carving in stone and wood.
 He began stone carving with a pink granite stone he pulled from the ditch of his property in County Kerry and expanded from there.
 He has used both conventional and unconventional mediums to fashion his pieces, sometimes using unlikely found objects to create amalgamations of various combinations.

 O'Donoghue/Ross' sculpture Capall Mór, part of "The Sculpture Road to Killarney" inspired the book By the Way, a Selection of Public Art in Ireland by Ann Lane.
 "The 'Capall Mor' is the piece that got me hooked in the beginning," she said.
 "I thought it was absolutely magnificent and I wanted to see more.".
 Locals have dubbed O'Donoghue/Ross' collection of roadside sculptures as "The Eighth Wonder of the World."

 A bronze of St Brendan the Navigator was commissioned and funded by the Brendan Project in Fenit, County Kerry.
 It was officially dedicated by Bishop Murphy in September 2004, with the crowd standing against force 9 winds, much as the sculpture depicts the Saint.